 This Bariloche Discovery tour will give you the chance to visit the highlights of the area and its beautiful landscapes plus enjoy a customized multi-sport adventure.
 Includes trekking and kayaking in magnificent scenery.

-“Argentina is a vast country, the second largest in South America and the Argentine Republic shares land borders with Bolivia and Paraguay in the north, Uruguay and Brazil in the northeast and Chile in the south and west.
+PureTravel Says: “Argentina is a vast country, the second largest in South America and the Argentine Republic shares land borders with Bolivia and Paraguay in the north, Uruguay and Brazil in the northeast and Chile in the south and west.
 While the people are welcoming and often wonderful, you will sometimes feel as though you have the country, or at least the countryside, to yourself.
 There is no simple description of this country.
 One day you may be walking through sub-tropical forests to admire the awesome force of Iguazu Falls only to find yourself trekking a glacier later in the week.
 Even with the Andes running the entire length of the country, the foothill landscapes vary from cacti sewn deserts to areas rife with lakes.
 This is to say nothing of the second largest urban population in South America, the capital Buenos Aires, a logical base for your Argentine adventure”

 Walking & Trekking – Argentina encourages you to walk around.
-There is something for walkers and trekkers of every level to make your Argentine holiday unforgettable.
+There is something for walkers and trekkers of every level to make your trip truly unforgettable.
 From the glaciers and lake areas of Patagonia, to the confused rock formations of Parque Provincial Ischigualasto in San Juan province.
 Argentina boasts the highest mountain in the Western Hemisphere but affords trekking and climbing opportunities throughout the length of the Andean range.

 Culture – The people of Buenos Aires, perhaps with good reason, view themselves responsible for the ‘Argentine Culture’.
 With nearly thirty percent of the nation's population residing in the greater area, it is the birthplace of the tango and has architecture reminiscent of some of the grandest European cities.

 Buenos Aires, a melting pot created by twentieth century immigration policies, is not terribly indicative of the Spanish influence that is seen throughout the rest of the country.
-Cordoba, Argentina's second largest city, shows the traveler a different side and houses over thirty universities, as well as a plethora of architecture steeped in Spanish Colonialism.
+Cordoba, Argentina's second largest city, shows the traveller a different side and houses over thirty universities, as well as a plethora of architecture steeped in Spanish Colonialism.

 Wildlife – It could be argued that if Noah indeed built an ark to survive a flood of forty days and forty nights, that he unloaded half of it on Argentina's coastline and allowed each animal to find its way to a micro climate that suited each best.
 The volume and variety of creatures roaming, slithering, scurrying, prowling or flying over this country is truly amazing.